LucaCappelletti94/pybwtool/README.rst

 Extract
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The extract method returns a pandas Dataframe with the data from the regions of a bed file extracted from the given bigwig.
+The :code:`extract` method returns a pandas Dataframe with the data from the regions of a bed file extracted from the given bigwig.

 .. code:: python